Flowminder/FlowKit/docs/source/install.md

 <a name="installationrequirements">

-## Installation Requirements
+## Installation requirements

-Most FlowKit components (FlowDB, FlowMachine, FlowAPI, FlowAuth) are distributed as docker containers.
+Most FlowKit components (FlowDB, FlowMachine, FlowAPI, FlowAuth, FlowETL, AutoFlow) are distributed as docker containers.
 To install these, you need:

 - `docker >= 17.12.0`
 - `docker-compose >= 1.21.0`